1876 Christchurch mayoral election: Background

 Initially, councillors elected one of their own as mayor towards the end of the year, and the role was usually awarded to the most senior councillor.
 The system changed with the introduction of The Municipal Corporations Acts Amendment Act, 1875, as that legislation stipulated that mayors had to be elected at large (i.e. by eligible voters).
 In December 1875, when the new act first applied, the incumbent mayor, Fred Hobbs, was the only candidate nominated.
 The returning officer, Edward Bishop, thus declared Hobbs elected unopposed on 17 December 1875.
 After having served two terms, it became known at the beginning of November 1876 that Hobbs would not seek election for a third term.
 This was regretted by one of the local newspapers, The Star, as they regarded him as having "discharged his duties with a thoroughness and zeal which will not be readily equalled by his successor."
 In the same editorial, the two eventual candidates were named.
-From December 1876 onwards, George Leslie Lee acted as returning officer for mayoral elections for many years.
+From December 1876 onwards, Leslie Lee acted as returning officer for mayoral elections for many years.